tete1030/openwrt-fastbuild-actions/README.md

 You may notice there are gaps between the three builders.
 YES.
 The latter two builders relies on pulling from the first builder (_They are already addressed automatically, you don't need to follow these steps unless you want to manually trigger them_):

 - For first time usage of `docker-build-inc` mode, we need to make it use the `t/o:latest` builder as basis builder instead of the default basis `t/o:latest-inc` (Because by the time it doesn't exist).
-The method is described in [Usage](#usage-使用).
+The method is described in [Re-link your builders](#re-link-your-builders-重建编译环境).

 - For first time usage of `docker-build-package` mode, we need to make it use the `t/o:latest` builder or the `t/o:latest-inc` builder as basis builder instead of the default basis `t/o:latest-package` (Because by the time it doesn't exist).
-The method is described in [Usage](#usage-用法).
+The method is described in [Re-link your builders](#re-link-your-builders-重建编译环境).

 ---